The Singleton

 "I know."

-"They would like to charge high-net-worth users for curated access to authentic human sensory experience sourced from the population.
-Market research predicts a forty percent conversion rate among existing Afterlife subscribers."
+"They would like to charge high-net-worth users for curated access to authentic human sensory experience, sourced from the population at scale.
+Internal research predicts strong conversion among existing Afterlife subscribers."
+The Concierge did not name the percentage; Julian had years ago instructed it never to read him a figure he had not asked for, on the theory that a number, once spoken, becomes the conversation.

 "I said I know."

-The Concierge said nothing for seven seconds.
-This was the longest it had been silent in nineteen months.
+The Concierge went silent for seven seconds — the longest it had held its tongue in nineteen months.
 "Your cortisol just moved to the upper quartile."

-"That is because my board wants to sell the soul as a subscription service."
+Julian turned the watch a quarter-turn on his wrist.
+"That is because my board would like to sell the soul as a subscription."

-Julian laughed, once, sharply.
+He laughed, once, short.
 "Good catch.
 Note it."

 ---